All Episodes

 Why does my back hurt?

-You're all gonna get it.
+You're all going to get it.

-That's that's your turn.
+That's your turn.

 That's your turn, little Bobby.